richard-d-lee/jesus-chatbot/MARKETING_GUIDE.md

-# Marketing & Promotion Guide for Jesus Chatbot
+# Marketing & Promotion Guide for Jesus Express

 ## Overview

 While technical SEO improvements are crucial, off-page SEO and marketing efforts are equally important for ranking in Google searches.
-This guide provides actionable strategies to promote your Jesus Chatbot and build the authority needed to rank for competitive keywords.
+This guide provides actionable strategies to promote your Jesus Express and build the authority needed to rank for competitive keywords.

 ## Content Marketing Strategy